Depression Counselling SG

 While serotonin regulates our mood, melatonin regulates our sleep patterns.
 A disruption in both these brain chemicals may cause SAD.

-Some of the most common symptoms of SAD include suicidal thoughts, reduced performance in school or work, social withdrawal, depression, mood swings, food cravings, and a need to oversleep.
+Some of the most common symptoms of SAD include suicidal thoughts, reduced performance in school or work, social withdrawal, mood swings, a need to oversleep, and food cravings.

 7. Atypical Depression